Integrals of products of Hurwitz zeta functions via Feynman parametrization and two double sums of Riemann zeta functions

-upon use of (\ref{e12}).
-Combination of this result with (\ref{e24}) then concludes the proof. $\Box$ 5.1.\ \ {\bf The case of $S_2(a,b)$ when $a+b$ is a non-positive integer.}\ \ When $a+b$ is a non-positive integer a limiting process has to be applied to the right-hand side of (\ref{e23}).
+When $a+b$ is a non-positive integer a limiting process has to be applied to the right-hand side of (\ref{e23}).
 First consider even values of $a+b$.
 Let $a+b=-2m+\epsilon$, where $m=0,1 , 2, \ldots\,$, and consider $\epsilon\ra 0$.
 Then use of the reflection formula for the gamma function shows that

 For odd values of $a+b$, we find in a similar manner, with $a+b=-2m-1+\epsilon$, that

 where we have used the fact that $\zeta(-2m-2+\epsilon)=\epsilon\zeta'(-2m-2)+O(\epsilon^2)$.
 This leads to the following theorem: \begin{theorem}$\!\!\!.$\ \ For $a+b=0$ or a negative integer, we have